marco-campos/sheaf-diffusion/README.md

   $$x(t) = \exp(-t\alpha L_F) x(0)$$

-  where $\alpha > 0$ is a diffusion constant and $x(0) $ is the initial opinion vector.
+  where $\alpha > 0$ is a diffusion constant and $x(0)$ is the initial opinion vector.

 - A numerical simulation is performed using explicit Euler time-stepping to approximate the solution over time.
-The final solution $x(t)$ as $t \rightarrow \infty $ is compared to the orthogonal projection of the initial opinion vector onto the kernel of the sheaf Laplacian.
+The final solution $x(t)$ as $t \rightarrow \infty$ is compared to the orthogonal projection of the initial opinion vector onto the kernel of the sheaf Laplacian.

 ### 3. **Visualization and Animation**
 - For graphs where the vector spaces have dimension at most 2, the project provides visualizations for the evolving dynamics: